Medicare FAQs

 The most you have to pay for in-network covered medical services in a plan year.

-Plans sold by private insurance companies that help pay some of the costs (“gaps”) Original Medicare doesn’t cover.
+Plans sold by private insurance companies that help pay some of the costs (“gaps”) Original Medicare doesn’t cover, such as the Medicare Part A deductible, and your copays or coinsurance when you get care.

 These plans do not include Medicare Part D.

-The Centers for Medicare & Medicaid Services (CMS) created a Five Star Quality Rating System that rates Medicare Advantage (MA) and Prescription Drug (PDPs or Part D) plans.
+The Centers for Medicare & Medicaid Services (CMS) created a Five Star Quality Rating System that rates Medicare Advantage (MA) and Prescription Drug (PDPs or Part D) plans every year.
 Ratings are between 1 and 5 (5 being the highest) for health plan quality based on measurements of customer satisfaction and the quality of care the plan delivers.
+See UCare Star Rating information.

 Enrollment